forta-network/docs/docs/fort-token.md

 Other FORT token allocations include tokens held by Backers, Initial Core Contributors, and OpenZeppelin.
 All three groups are subject to transfer restrictions that are removed according to 4-year linear vesting periods with a 1-year cliff.
 FORT tokens allocated to these groups began vesting on September 1, 2021 and will be fully transferable by September 1, 2025.

-### Backers
+### Early Backers Allocation

 The Forta Network received early support from a group of dedicated backers who not only provided funding for the development of Forta, but also became some of the earliest members of the Forta community, providing key networking and support across various functions.
 Backers also represented some of the first node operators in the Forta Network.
 Backers’ transfer restrictions are enforced through on-chain vesting smart contracts.

+Early backers of the Forta Network played a critical role in supporting its development, providing funding and strategic support for the network’s initial growth.
+Their allocation represents **24.5% of the total FORT supply** and is subject to **4-year linear vesting with a 1-year cliff**, enforced through on-chain vesting smart contracts.
+Vesting commenced on **September 1, 2021**, and tokens will be fully unlocked by **September 1, 2025**.

+This allocation is composed of two funding rounds:

+**2021 Funding Round**

+In **2021**, Forta raised **$23 million** through the sale of **92 million FORT at $0.25 per token**.

+**Previous rounds**

+Before this, earlier funding rounds allocated **151 million** FORT to backers.

 ![Backers Allocation](backers-allocation.png)